Meals on Wheels Programs and Services, Inc. has been improving the quality of life for aging Rockland County residents for more than four decades.

 As a not-for-profit agency with an annual budget of over $3 million, Meals on Wheels now has a staff of more than 80 employees, over 500 volunteers, and has delivered more than 9 million meals since its inception.
 It administers five senior centers, an adult day care center, central commissary, computer learning lab, and an all-senior theatrical troupe known as The Music Makers.
 The Agency has also established a Pet Pantry for seniors who cannot afford to feed their beloved pets.

 In 1982, to meet the needs of an aging population, Meals on Wheels began operating senior centers strategically located throughout the County.
 These centers are designed to offer a "home away from home" for hundreds of participants who enjoy stimulating activities and the camaraderie of their peers.

-Seven years later the Bobbi Lewis Adult Day Center, initially known as the STAR Program, was established.
+Seven years later the Adult Day Care of Rockland at the Bobbi Lewis Center, initially known as the STAR Program, was established.
 The Center meets the needs of people diagnosed with Alzheimer's disease and related cognitive disorders, and has provided a safe environment for hundreds of participants as well as respite for the caregivers.

 As the Agency grew and expanded, it relocated several times until, in 1989, it settled in it's current home in Nanuet, NY.
-The 18,500 square foot facility is home to administrative offices, central commissary, Clarkstown/Pearl River Senior Center, Bobbi Lewis Adult Day Care Center and the Adult Learning Center.
+The 18,500 square foot facility is home to administrative offices, central commissary, Clarkstown/Pearl River Senior Center, Adult Day Care of Rockland at the Bobbi Lewis Center and the Adult Learning Center.